Last updated on September 22nd, 2023 at 07:14 am

-Some of the benefits of playing disc golf is that it gives you a chance to get outside, socialize, and get some exercise.
-For those times when you can’t get out to play, there are still some good options to hone your game in the comfort of your own home or yard.
+Some of the benefits of playing disc golf include getting outside, socializing, and getting some exercise.
+But for those times when you can’t hit the course, there are still some excellent options to practice disc golf at home or in your own yard.
 Here are a few ideas.

 It’s no secret that we need to practice putting regularly in order to improve.
 While not necessarily fun, practicing is something we just have to accept we will need to keep doing if we want to improve our game.
 Fortunately, it’s also something that we can easily do at home.